 „For the sake of Ilderon, you are easily surprised.
 One day, your circuits will go haywire“, attempt to make a joke, but also to snap her out of it has failed.

 „Issuing warning is a sign you care“, a jolly voice in her mask, her programming must’ve suffered glitches in the early stage of linking. „Look.
-It wants to say hello“, she brought it to my face and refuse to remove it.
+It wants to say hello“, she brought it to my face and refused to remove it.

 „Enough, Aida.
 Send your recon orbs and search the terrain for precious minerals.
 Ilderon needs lithium.
 We will commence extraction when we locate the field.
-Let’s get a move on“, I commanded and proceeded, while Aida looked at me, looked at the butterfly, carefully got it to the meadow and skippingly joined me.
+Let’s get a move on“, I commanded and proceeded, while Aida looked at me, looked at the butterfly, carefully got it to the meadow and joined me.

 „Retreat to shade, Aida.
 You recharged your batteries, hours ago“, I advised caution, and she doesn’t listen.

 „But it’s so warm and pleasant.
-You should try“, she replied and turned her head to see my lights glow in dark. „Join me, Virla.
+You should try“, she replied and turned her head to see my lights glow in the dark. „Join me, Virla.
 I think you’d like it“, consistent with the requests, I refuse to obey.

 „What I’d like is for us to find enough lithium and begin extraction“, a remark makes her giggle.

 „Lithium, uranium, iron, silicon, it is all material.
 I strive to show you the side of the world our creator doesn’t understand.
-There is beauty in it.
+There is beauty in the world.
 It is perfect, just like you“, her inner processes shiver, and I sense it was addressed to me in a weird sign of affection.

 „Perfect is the design to which we are made.
 The impression of what is and isn’t beautiful stands reserved for an individual perception of surroundings“, I try to explain, but she comes near and lays her hand on me.